xtekky/Hcaptcha-Solver/README.md

 new update soon

-hcaptcha api handler + how to train model with lobe.ai and et 99% success rate
+hcaptcha api handler + how to train model with lobe.ai and get 99% solving rate